How to Apply

 - Complete your RIT Compass application

-- Discuss the basics about program costs and financial aid
+- Discuss the basics of program costs and financial aid

 - Inquire about access support services (Access Services and Disability Services Accommodations), if needed